V/Line Sprinter: Accidents and other problems

 when 7003 being the lead unit struck a vehicle stuck on the tracks between Ballan and Gordon.
 Over 60 people were injured with 7003 rolling on to its side and finishing in a ditch while 7004 & 7005 derailed.
 7003 sustained significant damage to its driver compartment and side, 7005 to its driver compartment after striking 7003 as it jackknifed and 7004 sustained only minor damage.
 The Ballarat line was closed for three days for the clean up.

-The third occurred on 2 December 2016 when 7012 caught fire at Seymour railway station while preparing to haul a passenger train to Melbourne at around 12:30pm.
+The third occurred on 2 December 2016 when 7012 caught fire at Seymour railway station while awaiting departure with a passenger service to Melbourne at around 12:30pm.

 Refurbishment

 A refurbishment program for the Sprinters was announced in 2007 by Transport Minister Lynne Kosky.
 The works included reupholstery of the interiors and repainting of the exterior.

-In September 2018 Sprinter railcar 7012 re-entered service following a repaint into PTV livery and interior refurbishment.
+In September 2018, Sprinter railcar 7012 re-entered service following a repaint into PTV livery and interior refurbishment.